adamchalmers/blog/content/2023-reflections.md

 This year I wrote 6 articles.
 Two of them did well on Hackers News: [HTTP Multipart](/multipart) and [Why Rust on the Backend](/why-rust-on-the-backend).
 The latter got turned into a [P99CONF talk](p99conf-2023), which was my first time presenting at a conference!
 As a big fan of tech conferences in general and P99CONF in particular, I was really thrilled to give my first talk there.
 I was really happy with my HTTP Multipart article, because it's a topic that comes up in my work maybe once or twice a year.
 That's an infuriating time interval because it's just rare enough for me to forget everything I learned about it the last time it came up.
 So, the first time it came up, I wrote down notes in private.
 The second time it came up, I shared those notes within my team.
 The third time it came up, I blogged about it.
 I think that's a good heuristic, I hope it'll produce more articles that can help other programmers.

 My article [recapping Rustconf 2023](/rustconf-2023-recap/) got a surprising amount of attention!
 I probably should have anticipated that anything mentioning Rust drama would draw in a lot of readers, but, I didn't.
 I was _very_ surprised to find [Niko Matsakis](https://smallcultfollowing.com/babysteps/blog/2023/10/14/eurorust-reflections/) and [Armin Ronacher](https://lucumr.pocoo.org/2023/10/14/eurorust-whats-a-conference/) linking to that blog post in their reflections on EuroRust 2023.
 But then it made sense -- Florian Gilcher quoted my blog post in his [EuroRust talk](https://www.youtube.com/watch?v=605fman_h4s&list=PLH6-VpZ3SvUUKFSEPEWiHQi4JqebBj9Tq&index=8).
-I'm excited for Rustconf 2024 (apparently in Montreal) and I hope it has fewer controversial calls from the Rust foundation/project to distract from how great Rust and its community are.
+I'm excited for Rustconf 2024 (apparently in Montreal) and I hope next year sees fewer controversial decisions from the Rust foundation/project which distract from how great Rust and its community are.

 This year I also started making videos!
 Every week at Zoo (FKA KittyCAD) I run an hour called Rust Club where we walk through some Rust concept and learn it together.
 We started recording these for employees to watch later (we're a fully remote company with employees scattered across timezones).
 Then I realized other people might find it helpful, so we started putting them on YouTube.
 You can find all the episodes [here](https://www.youtube.com/watch?v=QF3kMyzMC40&list=PL5QpTj21QuBH5L_JHByZKpfkUuousa6Dq).